Are Bananas Healthy for Dogs? What are their Health Benefits?

 Not all dogs like all foods so they may not be attracted to bananas.
 But, the great thing about this banana recipe is that it is easy, quick to prepare, and inexpensive.
 If your dog doesn’t like the chews, then there wasn’t much lost for you to test out this diy recipe.
-Check out the recipe below to make your own right at home!
+Check out the recipe below to make your own right at home.

 Banana Dog Chews Ingredients

 - Line a cookie sheet with parchment paper or a silicon baking mat.

 - Slice the peeled banana.
 There are a couple ways you can slice the banana.
 It depends on what you prefer.
 You can slice the banana into disc shapes, about 1/4 of an inch thick.
 You can slice your banana the long way into 4 sticks.
 I sliced my banana in half the first time.
 I tried both methods to see what came out better.
 The discs came out crunchier while the sticks come out chewier.
 It all depends on what you think your dog will enjoy most.